1. Home

 • 1951- The first solar cells made from germanium were constructed.

-• 1954 - Bell Labs made the world’s first solar panel from silicon, though it was only 4% efficiency.
+• 1954 - Bell Labs made the world’s first solar panel from silicon, though it was only 4% efficient.

-• 1955 - 1960 - The first solar-powered telephone call was made; the first solar-powered radio was introduced, made, and sold by General Electric; and Vanguard I became the first spacecraft powered by solar panels.
+• 1955 - 1960 - The first solar-powered telephone call was made; the first solar-powered radio was sold by General Electric; and Vanguard I became the first spacecraft powered by solar panels.

-• 1962 - 3,600 cells from Bell Laboratories powered Telstar, the first solar-powered communications satellite.
+• 1962 - 3,600 cells from Bell Labs powered Telstar, the first solar-powered communications satellite.

 • 1967 - The USSR launched Soyuz 1, the first solar-powered spacecraft to carry humans.